munhitsu/loadparrot/README.rst

    -  flush queues (handbrake) so that king can restart and we don't need to restart workers

--  fab + buildout for easy remote deploy and start
+-  fab + buildout/virtualenv for easy remote deploy and start
 -  rename king to... queen